Peter Handke: Controversies

 Handke was subsequently selected to receive that year’s Heinrich Heine Prize, though he refused it before it was to be revoked from him.

-In 2013, Tomislav Nikolić, as the then President of Serbia, expressed gratitude saying that some people still remember those who suffered for Christianity, implying that Handke was a victim of scorn for his views, to which Handke replied with explanation, "I was not anyone's victim, the Serbian people is victim."
+In 2013, Tomislav Nikolić, as the President of Serbia, expressed gratitude saying that some people still remember those who suffered for Christianity, implying that Handke was a victim of scorn for his views, to which Handke replied with an explanation, "I was not anyone's victim, the Serbian people is victim."
 This was said during the ceremony at which Handke received the Gold Medal of Merit of the Republic of Serbia.

-In 2014, Handke called for the Nobel Prize in Literature to be abolished and dubbed it a "circus".
+In 2019, The Intercept published a number of articles by Peter Maass criticizing Peter Handke's Nobel Prize in Literature reception.
+In another article by Intercept, Maass went to great lengths accusing Handke of being an "exponent of white nationalism".
+Subsequently in an interview conducted by Maass in December 2019, asking Handke whether the 1995 Srebrenica massacre had happened, Handke responded: “I prefer waste paper, an anonymous letter with waste paper inside, to your empty and ignorant questions.”
+Maass also claims that two Nobel prize jurors were adhering to "conspiracy theories" with regard to American involvement in the Yugoslav conflicts, and that the jurors were "misinformed" about Handke's literary achievements.
+Peter Handke received countless mails that included threats, or unsanitary content.
+Germany's Eugen Ruge also protested against the scale of the criticism.
+In November, around 120 authors, literary scholars, translators and artists expressed their unease in an open letter.
+They felt that the criticism against Handke was no longer rational.

-In February 2020, Sima Avramović, the president of the commission for decorations of the Republic of Serbia, explained that Handke, for "special merits in representing Serbia and its citizens" as he "wholeheartedly defended the Serbian truth", is being decorated with the Order of the Star of Karadjordje.
-The current President of Serbia, Aleksandar Vučić, presented recipients on the occasion of the Serbian Statehood Day.
+In February 2020, Handke was decorated with the Order of Karađorđe's Star for "special merits in representing Serbia and its citizens" as he "wholeheartedly defended the Serbian truth".
+The current President of Serbia Aleksandar Vučić presented recipients on the occasion of the Serbian Statehood Day.